 Hospitals can temporarily and immediately enroll patients and their families in Medicaid if it appears they are eligible.
 This can be done quickly, without having to wait for a full eligibility determination from the state.
 A patient provides some basic information about his or her individual or family income and household size, and if the patient or family appears likely to be eligible for Medicaid based on this information, a hospital can determine the individual or family to be “presumptively eligible” for Medicaid.
 The hospital will get paid for the services provided just as though the patient were already enrolled in Medicaid.

-Information from previous CFO Collaborative face-to-face meetings and training is available by clicking here.
+Previous CFO Collaborative face-to-face meetings and training – Information available by clicking here.

 Training for Finance Staff: Mastering the Chaos – Documentation to Support Billable Services, Day Egusquiza, President, AR Systems